Video advertising

 The advertising units used in this instance are pre-roll, mid-roll, and post-roll and all of these ad units are like the traditional spot advertising you see on television, although often they are "cut-down" to be a shorter version than their TV counterparts if they are run online.

+The Dawn of the Internet Age:

+The roots of digital marketing can be traced back to the early 1990s when the internet started becoming accessible to the public.
+At this stage, digital marketing primarily involved basic online presence through websites.
+Companies embraced the potential of this new platform to showcase their products and service.

 Broadcast websites such as Sky.com and itv.com have such advertising on their sites, as do newspaper websites such as The Telegraph, and The Guardian.
 In 2010, video ads accounted for 12.8% of all videos viewed and 1.2% of all minutes spent viewing video online.

 In July 2014, Facebook paid an estimated $400 million to acquire LiveRail, a video advertising distributor which uses Real-time bidding to place more than 7 billion video ads a month.

 Video ad formats

 According to Interactive Advertising Bureau (IAB) guidelines, there are three types of video ad formats: